ShayHill/article_install_vim_in_windows/README.md

 Set-Alias -Name isort -Value 'C:\Users\USERNAME\AppData\Local\Programs\Python\Python312\Scripts\isort'
 ```

-### open a new PowerShell tab in the dame directory
+### open a new PowerShell tab in the same directory

 When you open a new tab in PowerShell, that tab will be open to a system folder or your home directory, depending on how you have it configured.
 If you're working on a project in Vim, and you want to open a tab to run git or pre-commit or something else, then you probably want to open a new tab in the project directory.